william-ks/Ero-dice-App/README.md

 # Ero-dice-App
-A little app, to simulate a etotic dice.
+A little app, to simulate a erotic dice.
 I used html, css, javascript, jquery